dotnet/docs-aspire/docs/fundamentals/service-defaults.md

 builder.AddServiceDefaults();
 ```

-The `AddServiceDefaults` method handles the following concerns for you:
+The `AddServiceDefaults` method handles the following tasks:

 - Configures OpenTelemetry metrics and tracing.
-- Add default health check endpoints.
+- Adds default health check endpoints.
-- Add service discovery functionality.
+- Adds service discovery functionality.
 - Configures <xref:System.Net.Http.HttpClient> to work with service discovery.

 For more information, see [Provided extension methods](#provided-extension-methods) for details on the `AddServiceDefaults` method.

 > [!IMPORTANT]
 > The .NET Aspire service defaults project is specifically designed for sharing the _Extensions.cs_ file and its functionality.
-Please refrain from including other shared functionality or models in this project, use a conventional shared class library project for those purposes.
+Don't include other shared functionality or models in this project.
+Use a conventional shared class library project for those purposes.

 ## Project characteristics